anonresearcher123/TunA/README.md

 All configurations of TunA are done in the config file `config.json`.

-### Configure local databases
+### Configure local databases and APIs
-To add a database or change the location of a database, you must add or modify a JSON object of the following form in the databse array in the global configuration file `config.json`:
+To add a database or change the location of a database, you must add or modify a JSON object of the following form in the database array, named `databases`, in the global configuration file `config.json`:

 ```
 {